gasmianouar/testandroidgasmi/README.md

     ]
 ```

-the url for this endpoint is : http://ligol.free.fr/Android/data.json
+The url of this endpoint is : http://ligol.free.fr/Android/data.json

-Feel free to try the apk sample which show you the application.
-You can find it in the root of the git repository.
+Feel free to try the apk sample which will show you the application.
+You can find it at the root of the git repository.

 ### Steps